Introduction: Feeling Overwhelmed by Your Child’s ABA Report? You’re Not Alone

 If you’re wondering how ABA therapy works, here’s a simple explanation:

-ABA (Applied Behavior Analysis) is a structured, evidence-informed approach that helps children:
+ABA, or Applied Behavior Analysis, is a structured, evidence-informed approach that may help children:

 How does the assessment turn into therapy?